Waterlogged Gulf Country in Queensland faces flood threat

 Doomagee, Burketown, Normanton and other towns in the region have endured near-constant rain since mid-December.

-Meteorologists are warning locally intense rainfall up to to 150mm in six hours could hit the north-west, which may lead to dangerous and life-threatening flash flooding, from Thursday.
+Meteorologists are warning locally intense rainfall up to to 150 millimetres in six hours could hit the north-west, which may lead to dangerous and life-threatening flash flooding, from Thursday.

 People living in Winton, Mount Isa, Cloncurry, Julia Creek, Camooweal, Dajarra, Duchess, Mckinlay and Lawn Hill could be affected.

-The Bureau of Meteorology says 24-hour rain totals of 250mm are possible “once again” following record falls on Wednesday.
+The Bureau of Meteorology says 24-hour rain totals of 250 millimetres were possible “once again” following record falls on Wednesday.

 “Already saturated catchments are likely to respond quickly to any heavy rainfall and exacerbate the flash flooding risk, while leading to further isolation of communities and disruption to local road networks,” the BoM said in an alert.

-Burketown recorded its highest daily rainfall total in eight years when 173mm fell on Wednesday and a record 314mm drenched Century Mine near Lawn Hill.
+Burketown had its highest daily rainfall total in eight years when 173 millimetres fell on Wednesday and a record 314 millimetres drenched Century Mine near Lawn Hill.

-Domagee resident Kylie Caulton says it feels as though the rain will never end.
+Domagee resident Kylie Caulton sad it felt as though the rain would never end.

 “The normal wet season should have been finished by now.
-It’s usually about three months, but this year the rain just won’t stop,” she told AAP.
+It’s usually about three months, but this year the rain just won’t stop,” she said.

 “We have not seen the sun in months.”